Issac-w/smartconn/README.md

-# smartconn
+# Smartconn
-The smartconn is a project short for smart devices connect.
+The smartconn is a project short for smart devices connecting.

+Email:cn.compous@gmail.com